Table of Contents [+/-]

 Stored programs include stored routines, triggers, and events.

 Stored objects include stored programs and views.

 This chapter describes how to use stored objects.
-The following sections provide additional information about SQL syntax for statements related to these objects:
+The following sections provide additional information about SQL syntax for statements related to these objects, and about object processing:

 For each object type, there are